DarasMaria/spectral-phantom/README.md

 The voxelised mesh is filled using `trimesh`'s flood-fill algorithm to produce a solid interior.
 Outside voxels are assigned Dirichlet boundary conditions (Φ = 0).
 The resulting sparse system is solved with `scipy.sparse.linalg.spsolve`.

-The output is a 3D photon fluence field showing the characteristic diffuse glow — bright at the source, decaying exponentially toward the boundary.
+The output is a 3D photon fluence field showing the characteristic diffuse glow, bright at the source, decaying exponentially toward the boundary.

 **Key maths:** Elliptic PDE, finite differences, sparse linear algebra, Dirichlet boundary conditions.